GreensfingeExperiment/.github/profile/README.md

 ## Scenario 2 – Article View Counter
 Consider a blog that shows the number of views for each article right below the title.
 By default, this number is updated with each new access:

-"This article has been viewed 542 times."
+"The article Java for Beginners contains 15 pages and has been viewed 542 times."

 Although this is a real data point, it is not always required.
 For instance, when focusing only on layout design or browsing offline: